Blog

 How does multimodal data improve brand risk management?

 Traditional tools miss unscripted mentions.
-Multimodal intelligence uses ASR, OCR and Computer Vision to "hear" and "see" mentions within the content itself, capturing the true depth of engagement on platforms like TikTok and YouTube.
+Multimodal intelligence uses ASR, OCR, and Computer Vision to hear and see mentions within content itself, capturing the true depth of engagement on platforms like TikTok and YouTube where the majority of brand conversations happen in audio and video.

 Why is traditional social listening considered reactive?

-It typically relies on lagging data and manual analysis.
-Brand intelligence is predictive, using real-time AI to validate threats before they reach critical velocity and mainstream headlines.
+It relies on lagging data and manual analysis.
+Brand intelligence is predictive — using real-time AI to identify and validate threats before they reach critical velocity and mainstream headlines, giving teams time to respond rather than react.

 How can brand intelligence support the C-Suite?

-It translates complex multimodal data into executive-level narratives, accelerating high-stakes decision-making for leaders concerned with narrative risk and brand resilience.
+Brand intelligence translates complex multimodal data into executive-level narratives, accelerating high-stakes decision-making for leaders focused on narrative risk and brand resilience.
+It surfaces the signals that matter before they become crises requiring reactive management.

 Related Articles